protofire/omen-exchange/README.md

 > npx react-scripts build
 > ```
 >
 > Make sure you do *not* use `yarn build`.
 The build script alters `react-scripts` to support building with 3Box.
-If you use `yarn build`, reinstall the dependencies to build optimally for Corona Informaton Markets.
+If you use `yarn build`, reinstall the dependencies to build optimally for Corona Information Markets.

 For normal Omen builds, use `yarn build`, but for Corona Information Markets, see note above.